MaayanLab/clustergrammer/README.md

 # clustergrammer
 Clustergrammer is an interactive web-based tool for visualizing high-dimensional data as heatmaps.
-The front-end JavaScript library, [clustergrammer.js](#clustergrammer-javascript-library) is built using D3.js and back-end calculations are done using the Python library [clustergrammer.py](#clustergrammer-python-library).
-Click the screenshot below to view an interacive tutorial:
+The front-end JavaScript library, [clustergrammer.js](#clustergrammer-javascript-library) is built using D3.js and 'back-end' calculations are done using the Python library [clustergrammer.py](#clustergrammer-python-library).
+Click the screenshot below to view an interaceive tutorial:

 [![demo_screenshot](img/demo_screenshot.png "demo_screenshot.png")](http://maayanlab.github.io/clustergrammer/scrolling_tour)